manojahs/Namaste_React/README.md

 Parcel
  is a web application bundler that automatically compiles and bundles your JavaScript, HTML, CSS, and other files into optimized output for the browser.

+npx parcel index.html
+npx is the executing the installed packages so above command it will be helpful for creating the own server